nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_error_codes.md

 These errors should be returned to the sender using the Infrastructure Acknowledgement message.

-**Minimum requirement that MUST be supported by receiving systems.**
+**Minimum requirements that MUST be supported by receiving systems.**

 <table width="100%">
 <tr>